Why I use a MacBookPro and OS X

 • IntelliJ IDEA IDE,

-• Atlassian Cloud applications - BitBucket, HipChat, CI pipeline -,
+• Atlassian Cloud applications based on BitBucket, HipChat, CI pipeline,

 Daily Work